Heard County DUI Lawyer – Heard County DUI Attorney

 Franklin GA DUI Lawyer – Franklin GA DUI Attorney

-If you have been arrested for DUI in Heard County, Georgia, you should know that you only have ten business days to protect your driver's license from suspension.
-You (or your Heard County DUI Attorney) will need to file a request for an Administrative License Suspension (ALS) Hearing.
+If you have been arrested for DUI in Heard County, Georgia, you should know that you only have thirty days to protect your driver's license from suspension.
+You (or your Heard County DUI Attorney) will need to file a request for an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
 The fee to file the request is $150.
-If the request is not made or is not made within the ten-day timeframe, your license will be suspended.
+If the request is not made or is not made within the thirty-day timeframe, your license will be suspended.
 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no opportunity for a permit.
 Contact the Law Office of Richard Lawson today to speak with a DUI Lawyer in Franklin GA!

 If you want a Heard County DUI Lawyer who does not comprehend the risk that DUI poses to public safety or does not consider your charges serious; the Law Office of Richard Lawson is not the firm to represent you.
 However, if you want a Heard County DUI Attorney who takes your case seriously, and will protect your rights by making the State prove their case beyond a reasonable doubt, we are the firm to represent you.